pintti/CybSecProject/create_file_task/README.md

 ## Write up to complete the task

 This task teaches students how to create files and directories.
+First create a folder thats named "documents" then create a file called file.txt under that and then write to the file the following string: Q1JFQVRFRDRGT0xERVI=

+After doing this run the checker similarly to the folder creation task to get the answer.

 ```
 Relevant commands: